kelliark/getgrass/README.md

 > ⚠️ **Desktop mode is still in Development.
 Please use Extension mode!**

+## 🚀 Latest Updates (January 31, 2025)

+- Added Sessionpool
+- Improved proxy handling and error recovery
+- Optimized connection stability
+- Increased ping interval to 60 seconds for better performance // ypu can change this in line *219*

 ## Features
 * Multi-Account Support
 * Automatic Proxy Management & Rotation